Conference Schedule

 Tension with Fast Radio Bursts

-4:39 PMSamuel Haupfear, Arizona State University — Untangling Selberg from the Wilson spool: 1-loop determinants and trace formulae in (A)dS_3Yiting Wang,
+4:39 PMSamuel Haupfear, Arizona State University — Untangling Selberg from the Wilson spool: 1-loop determinants and trace formulae in (A)dS_3Yiting Wang, University of

 Wisconsin-